ajirios/leetscreen/README.md

-# leetscreen
+# Leetscreen
-Schedule your next technical phone screening.
+Leetscreen is a platform that helps software engineers schedule their next technical phone screening.